 Arranging and organising the funeral

 Once the death has been registered, you can start to make the arrangements for the funeral.
-You may have a local Funeral Director in mind; you will need to check if there is a funeral plan in place as a Funeral Director may already be specified.
-You can contact us if you would like help locating a local funeral director.
+You will need to check if there is a funeral plan in place as a Funeral Director may be specified, if not then you will need to locate one yourself.

-The funeral director will guide you through the whole process and can make all of the practical arrangements on your behalf.
+The Funeral Director will guide you through the whole process and can make all of the practical arrangements on your behalf.
 You may choose to hand everything over to them or to retain some involvement.
-The main duties the funeral director will carry out are:
+The main duties of a Funeral Director are:

 - Ensure that all the necessary documentation is completed to legally allow the burial or cremation